cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 believe there is always merit in analyzing protocols specifically.
 However, this construction is generic so the analyses of many protocols will still hold even if this proposed construction is incorporated.

+# Comparison to RFC 6979

+Section 3.3 of RFC 6979 {{RFC6979}} specifies an alternative way to deterministically generate the k value used in ECDSA.
+Specifically, it recommends instantiating an instance of the HMAC DRBG pseudorandom number generator, described in {{SP80090A}} and Annex D of {{X962}}, using the private key sk as the entropy_input parameter and H(m) as the nonce.
+The construction provided herein is similar, with the exception that a key derived from G(x) and H(Sig(sk, tag1)) is used as the entropy input and tag2 is the nonce.